 A company that exhibits significant quantitative pay-for-performance misalignment would be expected to strongly emphasize performance-based compensation (though not by simply increasing the size of the pay package).
-ISS will review both recent cash awards paid and long-term award opportunities intended to drive future performance, to evaluate their design and performance criteria.
+Pay programs that heavily emphasize discretionary or subjective criteria will be viewed negatively.
+ISS will review all pay elements, including both recent cash awards paid and long-term award opportunities intended to drive future performance, to evaluate their design and performance criteria.
 Time-based awards (including standard stock options and time-vesting stock awards) that are not granted based on the attainment of pre-set goals are not considered to be strongly performance-based in this context.
-Shareholders would also expect such a company to fully disclose performance metrics and goals, which should be reasonably challenging in the context of its past performance and goals, guidance the company has provided to analysts, etc. If goals were set lower compared to the prior year's goals or actual performance levels, the company should explain the reason for this and how that was considered in setting corresponding pay opportunities.
+One-time or special awards will be closely evaluated and should contain a strong performance basis.
+The quality of disclosure, including whether the company has fully disclosed performance metrics and goals, and the rigor of performance goals are important considerations.
+If goals were set lower compared to the prior year's goals or actual performance levels, the company should explain the reason for this and how that was considered in setting corresponding pay opportunities.
 ISS may also review goals from prior award cycles and the level at which those awards were earned or forfeited.
-Use of a single metric, or very similar metrics, in both of the short- and long-term incentive programs may indicate duplicative awards or suggest inappropriate focus on one aspect of business results at the expense of others.
+Use of a single metric or overlapping metrics in both of the short- and long-term incentive programs may indicate duplicative awards or suggest inappropriate focus on one aspect of business results at the expense of others.
 If the company uses non-GAAP metrics, adjustments should be clearly disclosed (along with compelling rationale if such adjustments are nonstandard and/or reflect factors within the control of management).
-Companies should also provide clear disclosure on the reconciliation between non-GAAP and GAAP results, as used to determine incentive plan results.
+Companies should also provide clear disclosure on the reconciliation between non-GAAP and GAAP results, as used to determine incentive plan results, especially when such adjustments materially change resulting payouts.